Trump arrives in Japan, first in five-country Asian tour

 It's a slog of a presidential trip, one that became longer this week after Trump announced he would spend an extra day in Manila to attend the East Asia Summit.
 The last US President to spend this long in Asia was George H.W.
 Bush in 1992 -- and he ended the trip by vomiting in the Japanese prime minister's lap.

-At his first stop here in Tokyo, Trump is due to enjoy a round of golf and a steak dinner with Abe -- one of his closest foreign counterparts -- before sitting down for formal talks.
-The two men are expected to confer about North Korea, an area where they are largely in alignment.
+At his first stop here in Tokyo, Trump enjoyed a round of golf and a steak dinner with Abe -- one of his closest foreign counterparts -- before sitting down for formal talks.
+The men ate hamburgers inside the clubhouse at Kasumigaseki Country Club overlooking the green before hitting the links.

+Before the food was set down, the two men autographed white baseball caps, in the style of Trump's campaign hats, emblazoned with the worlds "Donald & Shinzo: Make Alliance Even Greater."

+Trump and Abe are expected to confer about North Korea, an area where they are largely in alignment.
 Abe hopes to adopt a tougher military stance against Pyongyang, altering a decades-long pacifist approach.

 The two are also expected to discuss trade, though they don't see eye-to-eye on the issue.
 Trump has withdrawn the US from the Trans Pacific Partnership, a decision the Abe has criticized.